Several thousand rally in Paris anti-racism protest

 Interior Minister Christophe Castaner earlier this week acknowledged there were “proven suspicions of racism” within French law enforcement agencies.

 His remarks drew condemnation from police unions, which said officers were being scapegoated for deep-rooted social ills.
-Police have held their own protests in cities across France this week. [nL8N2DP1FK]
+Police have held their own protests in cities across France this week.

 Ahead of the protest, in the ethnically diverse Paris suburb of Belleville, one man of Algerian descent said he had been the victim of police violence but he doubted institutional racism ran through the force.